GewelsJI/VPS/docs/DATA_DESCRIPTION.md

 | OV   | Out-of-view                  | Object is partially clipped by the image boundaries.         |
 | SV   | Scale-Variation              | The area ratio among any pair of boundingboxes enclosing the target object is smaller than  sv = 0.5. |

-## Original statement

-- Video Source

-SUN (Showa University and Nagoya University) Colonoscopy Video Database is the colonoscopy-video database for the evaluation of an automated colorectal-polyp detection.
-The database comprises of still images of videos, which are collected at the Showa University Northern Yokohama Hospital.
-Mori Laboratory, Graduate School of Informatics, Nagoya University developed this database.
-Every frame in the database was annotated by the expert endoscopists at Showa University.

-- Intended Use

-This database is available for only non-commercial use in research or educational purpose.
-As long as you use the database for these purposes, you can edit or process images and annotations in this database.
-Without permission from Mori Lab., commercial use of this dataset is prohibited even after copying, editing, processing or any operations of this database.
-Please contact us for commercial use or if you are uncertain about the decision.

-- Distribution

-It is prohibited to sell, transfer, lend, lease, resell, distribute, etc., as it is, or copy, edit, or process this database, in whole or in part.

 ## Reference